Dogs in religion: Christianity

-Saint Guinefort was the name given to a dog which was venerated as a folk saint at a French shrine from the 13th century until to the 20th century, when the Church suppressed its cult.
+Saint Guinefort was the name given to a dog which was venerated as a folk saint at a French shrine from the 13th century to the 20th century, when the Church suppressed its cult.

 In 2017, a Franciscan friary in Cochabamba, Bolivia, adopted a stray schnauzer dog, naming him “Friar Carmelo”.
 Photos of Friar Carmelo, nicknamed “Fray Bigotón” (“Friar Moustache”) and dressed in a miniature Franciscan habit, went viral on the Internet.
 His son, Metodio, and a ginger cat named “Fray Michi”, have also been adopted by the monastery.